 See the latest Covid-19 updates here

-While policies will be different in every airport and every country, this post outlines a few things to know before hopping on a plane to your next adventure.
+While policies will be different in every airport and every country, this post outlines a few things to know before hopping on a plane for your next adventure.

 What Does Flying Look Like?

-As the world is opening up again, there's always a question about what flying looks like while we're still in a pandemic.
-There are several resources that online guidelines and requirements to help any prospective travelers know what to expect when it comes to your health on flights, what the TSA is doing, and what is required by airlines and passengers.
-We will highlight some of the most pertinent on this post.
+As the world is opening up more and more, there's always a question about what flying looks like post worldwide pandemic.
+There are several resources that online guidelines and requirements to help any prospective travelers know what to expect when it comes to their health on flights, what the TSA is doing, and what is required by airlines and passengers.
+We will highlight some of the most pertinent in this post.

 TSA Updates + Safety Precautions